Anastasija Sevastova: 2015–17: Successful return, US Open quarterfinals, top 15, second tour title

-2018: Third WTA title; first Grand Slam semifinal and first Mandatory final
+2018: Third title, first major semifinal & first Mandatory final

 Sevastova continued to progress with both rankings and results.
 She had a strong start into the 2018 season at the Brisbane International, where she lost in the semifinals to qualifier Aliaksandra Sasnovich.
-Sevastova then was eliminated early at the Australian Open, reaching only second round losing to Maria Sharapova, as well as to Simona Halep in the third round of the Qatar Open.
-Sevastova then made her best results at the Miami Open and Indian Wells Open.
+Sevastova then was eliminated early at the Australian Open, reaching only the second round losing to Maria Sharapova, as well as to Simona Halep in the third round of the Qatar Ladies Open.
+Sevastova then made her best results at the Miami and Indian Wells Open.
 In Indian Wells, she defeated Monica Puig and Julia Görges, before losing to Venus Williams in the fourth round, while in Miami, she defeated Alizé Cornet and lost to Victoria Azarenka in the third round.
-At the Charleston Open she reached semifinals, and lost to Julia Görges.
+At the Charleston Open, she reached semifinals and lost to Julia Görges.

 Despite being eliminated in the early rounds at prominent clay-court tournaments including the Madrid Open, Italian Open and French Open, Sevastova had strong start of grass-court season.
-She reached the final of the Mallorca Open as the defending champion, but lost there to Tatjana Maria.
-After the first-round loss at the Wimbledon, she returned to clay courts in July, and made it into the final of the Bucharest Open, defeating Petra Martić in straight sets to win her third WTA title.
+She reached the final of the Mallorca Open as the defending champion but lost there to Tatjana Maria.
+After the first-round loss at the Wimbledon, she returned to clay courts in July, and made it into the final of the Bucharest Open, defeating Petra Martić in straight sets to win her third career title.

 Her best performance of the season came at the US Open Series.
 First, she reached quarterfinals at the Premier 5 Canadian Open, losing there to Sloane Stephens.
 At the US Open, Sevastova defeated Donna Vekić, Claire Liu, Ekaterina Makarova and seventh seed Elina Svitolina to reach her third consecutive quarterfinal at the tournament.
 In the quarterfinals, she defeated defending champion Sloane Stephens in straight sets to reach her first major semifinal, where she lost to 23-time Grand Slam champion Serena Williams, in straight sets.
 In October, Sevastova reached the final of the Premier Mandatory China Open, defeating Donna Vekić, Dominika Cibulková and Naomi Osaka.
 She lost to Caroline Wozniacki in straight sets but after the tournament, she reached world No. 12 in the rankings and then, a week later, she made her career-high ranking as world No. 11.
-By the end of the year, she reached semifinals at the Kremlin Cup, losing there to qualifier Ons Jabeur.
+By the end of the year, she reached semifinals at the Kremlin Cup losing there to qualifier Ons Jabeur.
 At the WTA Elite Trophy, she stayed in round-robin group, defeating Zhang Shuai and losing to Garbiñe Muguruza.